akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 2. Dependencies are already included in `node_modules`, but run `npm install` to be safe.

 ### Setting up the local network
+1. Go to `/truffle` and run `truffle compile`
-1. Open Ganache and create a new project with `truffle_config.js`
+2. Open Ganache and click a `New Workspace` with and then click `Add a project` and select `truffle_config.js` inside `/truffle`
-2. Set Network ID to 5777 and port number 8545
+3. Set Network ID to 5777 and port number 8545
-3. In your terminal, run `truffle migrate --network development` to deploy contracts to your local blockchain
+4. In your terminal, run `truffle migrate --network development` to deploy contracts to your local blockchain

 ### Setting up the Front End
-1. Go to `/truffle/` and run `./copy_abis.sh` to copy the contract artifacts to the `/front-end` directory.
+1. Go to `/truffle` and run `./copy_abis.sh` to copy the contract artifacts to the `/front-end` directory.
 If you get a permission error in terminal, run `chmod +x copy_abis.sh` you enable execution permission.
-2. Go to `/front-end/` and change the variable `const factoryAddress` in all `.js` files to `const factoryAddress="{Contract Address of deployed ProducerFactory.sol contract}".
+2. Go to `/front-end` and change the variable `const factoryAddress` in all `.js` files to `const factoryAddress="{Contract Address of deployed ProducerFactory.sol contract}".
 This makes sure your front-end is interacting with the correct contract.
 It is currently set to the contract address of the deployed contract on Rinkeby.
 3. You can either simply open `/front-end/index.html` in your browser.
 Alternatively, you can open the directory in VS Code, right click on `index.html` and click `Open with Live Server`.
 You need to first have the Live Share extension in VS Code installed for this.
 This spins up a local server and any changes to a file are automatically reflected in the app (no need to keep refreshing).
 4. Once the app is running, make sure you have MetaMask installed in your browser.
 You should use Chrome, as Brave Browser was having some issues connecting.
 5. Change the Network in MetaMask to `LocalHost 8545` or if you don't have it, set it up with the same network ID and port number as you did in Ganache.